-Temporal plots are provided in the subsections below for well MW-1603.
-Each of the plots use the following color-coding system:
+Temporal plots are provided in the following subsections for well MW-1603.
+Each of the plots uses the following color-coding system:

-- Red indicates a concentration reported above the reporting limit. - Orange indicates a concentration reported below the reporting limit but above the method detection limit (MDL, denoted as estimated "J" values). - Green indicates a concentration below the MDL (denoted as "U"); results below the MDL were conservatively plotted as the MDL.
+- Red indicates a concentration reported above the reporting limit. - Orange indicates a concentration reported below the reporting limit but greater than the method detection limit (MDL) (denoted as estimated "J" values). - Green indicates a concentration not detected at or above the MDL (denoted as "U"); results were conservatively plotted as the MDL.

 The October 19, 2017 data for the BSFAP water is presented for comparison.
-The BSFAP water signature is plotted as a constant concentration in Figure 4-1 to Figure 4-13.
-As the BSFAP accepted fly ash prior to 1970, it is probable that BSFAP water quality has historically varied over time.
-However, since the BSFAP ceased accepting fly ash prior to 2016, the water quality is anticipated to be more stable; therefore, the October 19, 2017 data provides a reasonable representation of current BSFAP conditions.
-Groundwater quality for well MW-1603 is plotted on the primary y-axis and BSFAP water quality is plotted on the secondary y-axis, due to the differences in concentration between the groundwater quality in the vicinity of MW-1603 and the BSFAP water, as labeled in Figure 4-1 to Figure 4-13.
+The BSFAP water signature is plotted as a constant concentration in Figure 4-1 to Figure 4-12.
+As the BSFAP accepted fly ash before 1970, it is probable that BSFAP water quality has historically varied over time.
+However, since the BSFAP ceased accepting fly ash before 2016, the water quality is anticipated to be more stable; therefore, the October 19, 2017 data provides a reasonable representation of current BSFAP conditions.

+Groundwater quality for well MW-1603 is plotted on the primary y-axis and BSFAP water quality is plotted on the secondary y-axis, due to the differences in concentration between the groundwater quality in the vicinity of MW-1603 and the BSFAP water, as labeled in Figure 4-1 to Figure 4-12